Shaun Dennis

-Shaun Dennis (born 20 December 1969 in Kirkcaldy) is a Scottish retired professional football player and coach, primarily with Raith Rovers.
-He was capped by Scotland at under-21 level.
+Shaun Dennis (20 December 1969 – 16 May 2025) was a Scottish professional football player and coach, primarily with Raith Rovers.
+A defender, he was capped by Scotland at under-21 level.

 Club career

 Shaun Dennis made his debut for Raith Rovers in 1988 and stayed at the club until 1997, when he joined Hibernian.
 He scored a penalty kick in the 1994 Scottish League Cup Final win over Celtic at Ibrox Stadium.
 He also played in Raith's subsequent UEFA Cup run the following year.
 Dennis also scored Raith's first goal in the Scottish Premier Division, against St Johnstone in August 1993, in a 1–1 draw.

 Dennis won the Scottish First Division championship in 1998–99 and played in 64 games for Hibernian before returning to Raith on loan for three months in September 2000.
 He signed a permanent contract at Raith in the summer of 2001, staying for three years, winning the Second Division title in the process.
 Dennis signed for Brechin City in 2004, but returned to Raith again in October, before retiring due to a recurring knee injury.

 In total, Dennis played in over 400 games for Raith.
-On 6 November 2017 he was inducted into the Raith Rovers Hall of Fame at a ceremony at the Adam Smith Theatre, Kirkcaldy.
+On 6 November 2017, he was inducted into the Raith Rovers Hall of Fame at a ceremony at the Adam Smith Theatre, Kirkcaldy.